juanjo850/LinkedList/README.md

 # Linked List

-Foobar is a Python library for dealing with word pluralization.
+LinkedList is a Python library for dealing with word pluralization.

 ## Installation